jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-5h.md

 {{< s v="47" >}} In years of scarcity, the lower classes impute their distress to the wheat merchant's avarice.

 Instead of profiting from the scarcity, he is often in danger of being ruined.

 His magazines are in danger of being plundered and destroyed by violence.

 The wheat merchant expects his main profit during years of scarcity when prices are high.

 He is in contract with some farmers to furnish him a certain amount of wheat at a certain price for a certain number of years.

 This contract price is settled according to the ordinary price which is moderate and reasonable.

 Before the recent years of scarcity, it was about 336 pence for the quarter of wheat.

 In years of scarcity, the wheat merchant buys most of his wheat for the ordinary price and sells it dearer.

 This extraordinary profit is just enough to put his trade on a fair level with other trades.

-            It compensates his many other losses from= the wheat's perishable nature, and
+It compensates his many other losses from:
+- the wheat's perishable nature, and
-                the frequent and unforeseen fluctuations of its price This alone shows why great fortunes are seldom made in the wheat trade.
+- the frequent and unforeseen fluctuations of its price

+This alone shows why great fortunes are seldom made in the wheat trade.

 A popular odium attends the wheat trade in years of scarcity.

 It makes people of character and fortune averse to enter into it.

 The wheat trade is abandoned to an inferior set of dealers.

 The only middlemen that come between the grower and the consumer are:
 - millers